charlesm93/charlesm93.github.io/_pages/bio.md

 After graduating, I joined [Metrum Research Group](https://metrumrg.com/), a biomedical lab that specializes in modeling and simulation.
 There, I completed a one-year pharmacometrics bootcamp in Hartford, CT, and continued as a visiting scientist for another year, in Boston, MA.
-I worked closely with [Bill Gillespie](https://metrumrg.com/team_member/william-r-gillespie-ph-d/)on the mathematical modeling of biomedical processes, with an emphasis on Bayesian inference and its computational implementations.
+I worked closely with [Bill Gillespie](https://metrumrg.com/team_member/william-r-gillespie-ph-d/) on the mathematical modeling of biomedical processes, with an emphasis on Bayesian inference and its computational implementations.

 In September 2017, I joined the PhD program in statistics at Columbia University.